The Room: Promotion

-According to Sestero, Wiseau submitted the film to Paramount Pictures, hoping to get them as the distributor.
-Usually, it takes about two weeks to get a reply.
-The Room however was rejected within 24 hours.
+According to Sestero, Wiseau submitted the film to Paramount Pictures, hoping to secure them as a distributor.
+Usually, it takes about two weeks to receive a reply; The Room was rejected within 24 hours.
 Because of this, the film was promoted almost exclusively through a single billboard in Hollywood, located on Highland Avenue just north of Fountain Avenue, featuring an image Wiseau refers to as "Evil Man": an extreme close-up of his own face with one eye in mid-blink.
 Although more conventional artwork was created for the film, featuring the main characters' faces emblazoned over the Golden Gate Bridge, Wiseau chose the "Evil Man" for what he regarded as its provocative quality; around the time of the film's release, the image led many passers-by to believe that the movie was a horror film.
 Wiseau also paid for a small television and print campaign in and around Los Angeles, and hired publicist Edward Lozzi in his efforts to promote and self-distribute the film after it was turned down by Paramount.